Yikesec/Navi/README.md

+### README.md for Tomoko's ZSH Configuration

+# Tomoko's ZSH Configuration - The World of Terminal Awesomeness (¬‿¬)

+Hello there, fellow terminal adventurers! (｡♥‿♥｡) Are you ready to join me on an exciting journey to clone and configure my legendary Zsh setup?
+With an ASCII art banner and some wisdom from Lain, your terminal is about to transform into a world of wonder.

 ## 🚀 Getting Started

 ### Prerequisites

-Before we embark on this magical journey, make sure you're well-prepared for the adventure, just like Tomoko would be! (¬‿¬)
+Before you embark on this magical journey, ensure you're well-prepared for the adventure.
+You should have Zsh installed on your system and a sense of curiosity.
+Follow these commands for both Arch and Ubuntu:

-#### Installing Zsh

-If you haven't already, let's make sure you have Zsh installed on your system, like a pro:

 On Arch: